nosas/blog/deep_learning_python/ch3/article.md

 To learn from data, we have to make assumptions about it - also referred to as a *hypothesis space* or *space of possibilities* in chapter 1.
 These assumptions (hypothesis space) define what can be learned.
-By choosing a network topology, we constrain our hypothesis space to a specific series of tensor operations.
+By choosing a network topology, we *constrain* our hypothesis space to a specific series of tensor operations.
-As such, the structure of the model's hypothesis space - the architecture of the model - is extremely important.
+As such, the architecture of the model is extremely important for constraining what our model can learn - how it can make proper assumptions.

 The hypothesis space encodes the assumptions we make about our problems, aka the prior knowledge that the model starts with.
 For instance, if we're working on a two-class classification problem with a model made of a single `Dense` layer with no activation function, then we are assuming that our two classes are linearly separable.